eeegor/ipps-api/README.md

 ....
 NETWORK  [initandlisten] waiting for connections on port 27017
 ```

-[`Redis`](http://redis.js.org/) is used in the background to cache the responses and serve them quicker to following user.
+[`Redis`](http://redis.js.org/) is used in the background to cache the responses and serve them faster to the following users

 > Info: You will need to start `Redis` locally or use some web-service e.g. [RedisLabs](https://redislabs.com/).
 Read how to get started [here](https://docs.mlab.com/)